-"The memories the kids, myself and wife made here will always be cherished.
+"The memories the kids, myself, and wife made here will always be cherished.
 Our children never felt more at home at a school as they did while here at ICS."

-— Parent testimonial
+— Alumni Parent

 The mission of the Immaculata Catholic School family is to build a community of learning under the patronage of Mary, the mother of Jesus.
 Relying on Gospel teachings and values, we view learning as a lifelong endeavor to grow spiritually, intellectually, socially, aesthetically, and physically.
 We commit to live as disciples of Jesus Christ and to be responsible citizens of the world.